muobaidat/Network-Firewall/Attack_Part2.md

-# SimulationProject
+# Cybersecurity Project

-## Firewall Simulation
+## Network Firewall
-In this simulation, your attack program will attempt to bypass the firewall protecting a server, to get unallowed traffic through the firewall and get a response from the server.
+In this project, your attack program will attempt to bypass the network firewall protecting a server, to get unallowed traffic through the firewall and get a response from the server.

 * Each attack program will make one communication attempt to the server.